How Long Does Acid Stay In Your System?

 Detox

-During this second stage of treatment, all of the LSD will be removed from your system.
+During the medically supervised detoxification stage of treatment, all of the LSD will be removed from your system.
 You will begin to experience the beginning of withdrawal symptoms.

 Withdrawal and Medication